microsoft/BotBuilder-Samples/csharp_dotnetcore/11.QnAMaker/README.md

 to create a QnA Maker service.
 - Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/migrate-knowledge-base) to
 import the [sample.qna](sample.qna) to your newly created QnA Maker service.
-- Update [QnABot.bot](QnABot.bot) with your kbid (KnowledgeBase Id) and endpointKey in the "qna" services section.
+- Update [BotConfiguration.bot](BotConfiguration.bot) with your kbid (KnowledgeBase Id) and endpointKey in the "qna" services section.
 You can find this information under "Settings" tab for your QnA Maker Knowledge Base at [QnAMaker.ai](https://www.qnamaker.ai)
 - (Optional) Follow instructions [here](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/QnAMaker) to set up the
 QnA Maker CLI to deploy the model.